-Auditing is an investigation, inspection, or examination activities that perform by the professional and independent person or accounting firm on the financial and accounting information of an entity or organization and then report to the related stakeholders whether that financial information is correctly prepared in accordance with the accounting standards, frameworks, or law.
+Auditing is defined as an investigation, inspection, or examination activities that performed by a professional and independent auditor or audit firm on the financial and accounting information of an entity or organization and then reporting to the related stakeholders whether that financial information is correctly prepared by the accounting standards, frameworks, or law.

 The well-known auditors are the big four audit firms.

-Beside the financial auditor, there are many types of auditors and we will be discussed and explained detail blow.
+Besides the financial auditor, there are many types of auditors and we will be discussed and explain the details below.

 1) Internal Audit

-Internal audit is conducted to assess the company risk management system, appraise the effectiveness of internal controls and corporate governance.
+An internal audit is conducted to assess the company’s risk management system and appraise the effectiveness of internal controls and corporate governance.

 The audit committee usually determines the internal audit scope and the audit committee’s internal audit department report.
 If there is no internal audit department, then the Internal audit department report to owners or senior management.

 The employer conducts a desk audit to obtain information on the employee’s job descriptions, workload, efficient execution of responsibilities, and asses remuneration packages.